The University of British Columbia

 Dr. Jane Gair

-To support their work planning a research program, the team received a 2024 Convening and Collaborating Award from Micheal Smith Health Research BC.
+To support their work planning a research program, the team received a 2024 Convening and Collaborating Award from Michael Smith Health Research BC.
 Gair says they are using the 18-month grant to “think about, create, and design the best possible research question and project that we can.”
 Dedicated to embodying the spirit of the grant, the team is also committed to collaborating with external partners.
 A recent addition is project manager Mitch Renaud, who brings his practice as a meditator with more than 10 years of experience leading various projects and grants in the arts.
 They are also currently working with individuals at Island Health and the BC SUPPORT Unit to design an engagement session that will give Vancouver Island-based physicians, nurses, and allied health professionals the opportunity to co-develop the research program.

 “There are many benefits of engaging people with lived experience in the development of research projects,” says Hiro Ito, Patient and Public Research Engagement Lead at the BC SUPPORT Unit Island Centre.